kdrag0n/pyrobud/CODE_STYLE.md

 ## Line Length

-No lines of Python code should exceed 120 characters in length.
-This is 50% longer than the line length recommended by PEP-8 (80 characters), but this was deemed a worthwhile tradeoff for the reduced line wrapping at awkward points.
+No lines of Python code should exceed 88 characters in length.
+This is slightly longer than the line length recommended by PEP-8 (80 characters), but it reduces unhelpful wrapping by a considerable amount.

 In Markdown files, the line length limit is *80-ish* for readability.
 This means that you should generally attempt to stick to 80 characters, but it's fine to go